Structured data using Schema.org: an Introduction

-When implementing structured data, keep in mind Google’s guidelines to become eligible for enhanced snippets and to prevent a potential Google penalty.
+When implementing structured data, keep in mind (opens in a new tab) to become eligible for enhanced snippets and to prevent a potential Google penalty.

 Additionally, if you've got access to Google Search Console you'll get feedback from Google on the structured data implementation in two sections:

 Search Appearance >

 Structured Data.
 Please note that this feedback is delayed, but it can be great for catching errors.

 In order for your Schema implementation to be effective, it does generally need to be implemented perfectly.
 If you don't have the required elements in place it will likely be ignored.
 The more of the optional tags you use though, the more likely it seems to be included.
 Just make sure you don't try to game things.
 Trying to manipulate search engines via Schema markup can seriously harm your site (they levy manual penalties for that).

 What search engines support Schema.org?

 Schema.org is an initiative that was launched in 2011 by Google, Bing, and Yahoo.
 A few months after its launch, Yandex joined the initiative as well.

 Out of all the search engines, Google has by far the best support for Schema.org.
 Throughout this article we focus on implementing Schema for Google, but what about the others?

 Bing and Yahoo's support for Schema.org